siyuanluo/my_blog/README.md

 <b>This Blog is based on Github Issue, it will auto-change your issue under the repo to a blog by using Github API.</b>

-You can commit everything under my issue/
+You can commit everything under my issue.